An Open Access Review Journal Encouraging Critical Engagement with the Continuing Process of Inventing the Middle Ages

 Valerie B. Johnson makes a compelling contribution to Robin Hood studies by examining how, and in what settings, Maid Marian trains to become an outlaw in Robin Hood films.
 In doing so, this is one of the few chapters which does answer the key question of what medievalism in the present tells us about contemporary values regarding the status of women in medievalism and popular culture generally (190).
 Another excellent contribution, and which meets the book’s aims, is Howey’s discussion of the Charlotte M. Yonge novel The Heir of Redclyffe (1853), and its manner of making the idea of knighthood relevant in the Victorian age.
 That being said, Yonge’s novel is hardly neo-Victorian but actually Victorian, published during the reign of that great monarch.

 After Fugelso’s chapter there is a piece by Claire Nally which examines a neo-Victorian novel titled the Wonder (2016)—which does not mention medievalism at all but is certainly a chapter which made me want to read The Wonder in full.
 Then follows “Digital White Supremacy, White Rage, and the Middle Ages: Rebooting the Alt-Right through Medieval Studies” by Dorothy Kim who once again tells the story of her dramatic and seemingly never-ending battles with the Alt-Right in the United States.
 She begins by describing the Charlottesville far right protest in 2017 and then claims that her chapter will “map” the “alt-medieval ecosystem.”
 The only problem is that though she uses the verb “to map” with regard to these far right groups, Kim merely lists them and spends so little time on each group’s characteristics with the result that one feels Kim should have aimed for depth rather than breadth, focusing on one or two groups at most, perhaps within one country.
-Curiously, in Kim’s “alt-medieval eco-system,” she cannot seem to find a single far right medievalist group in Britain, which perhaps would have been worthy of comment given that, apparently during Brexit, says Kim, the Crusades were invoked to legitimise the far right support of it.
+Curiously, in Kim’s “alt-medieval eco-system,” she cannot seem to find a single far right medievalist group in the United Kingdom, which perhaps would have been worthy of comment given that, apparently during Brexit, says Kim, the Crusades were invoked to legitimise the far right support of it.
 Yet Kim offers no supporting citation for this assertion (96).
 Even if one conclude that Kim indeed mapped these groups, the question remains: What is to be done?
 Medievalists know that these groups exist in the United States and elsewhere, but what do we do with this information?
 Kim offers no solution on this score.
 Is it the implication that we as academics are somehow not doing enough publishing or public engagement?
 This is left unclear.
 Finally, it is not clear how any of this relates to neo-Victorianism, thus the chapter does not speak to the book’s aims.

 The next chapter to focus only on one of the book’s aims is Hadley’s “Three Phases of a Statue,” examining the recent public debates over, and vandalism of, monuments to Queen Victoria in Montréal.
 The word medievalism does not appear in this chapter (though if I missed this reference, I am happy to be corrected).
 Hadley’s aim, however, is to debunk “popular arguments that monuments stand outside history;” (131) I am unconvinced, however, that anyone, either for or against the statues of the Queen-Empress in Canada, actually would argue this and, having served on my home city of Leeds’s statue’s and monuments review, much of the debate usually hinges on a misunderstood notion of “erasing history.”